 It’s a few days before polling day in the 2005 general election.
 Charles Kennedy has secured high personal ratings during the election campaign so far and the Iraq war has opened up a huge opportunity to eat into Labour’s vote.
 But the party is only a couple of points up on its 2001 result in the opinion polls.
 As one of its final attempts to grab the national news headlines before polling day, the party unveils a high profile defector from the Labour party – sitting MP (though not restanding) Brian Sedgemore.

-All that has since fading into historical obscurity.
+All that has since faded into historical obscurity.
 The defection didn’t shake up the national competition.
 Sedgemore joined the party, stepped down as an MP and slipped into quiet retirement.
 All three of the parties now have new leaders.
 So save for those interested in the details of political history, why does the defection still matter?